flowkey/microphonejs/README.md

 var onready = function (){

-    //connect the mic via its webAudioNode to your web audio graph! mic.webAudioNode.connect(myWebAudioNode);
+    //connect the mic via its webAudioNode to your web audio graph!
+    //webAudioNode provides processAudioData injection and noSignal check mic.webAudioNode.connect(myWebAudioNode);

+    //if processAudioData and/or noSignal check is not needed you can connect to sourceNode directly as well mic.sourceNode.connect(myWebAudioNode);

     myWebAudioNode.connect(audioContext.destination);
     console.log("mic access permitted");